Our Beliefs

 in

-the United Church is recognized by all denominations of the Christian
+United Church is recognized by all denominations of

 baptism and welcomes them as Christians.